sapcc/helm-charts/system/prometheus-server/README.md

 - Ingress (if configured; default off)
 - RBAC resources (if configured; default off)

+## Prerequisite

+This chart relies on resources brought to you by the [Prometheus Operator](https://github.com/coreos/prometheus-operator).
+It may be installed using the [official helm chart](https://github.com/helm/charts/tree/master/stable/prometheus-operator).

 ## Configuration

 The following table provides an overview of configurable parameters of this chart and their defaults.